Sasha (dog): Dickin Medal

 It was announced in April 2014 that Sasha was to be posthumously awarded the PDSA Dickin Medal.
-The Director General of the PDSA, Jan McLoughlin said of the award "We are extremely proud to be awarding a posthumous PDSA Dickin Medal to Military Working Dog Sasha.
+The Director General of the PDSA, Jan McLoughlin said of the award "We are extremely proud to be awarding a posthumous PDSA Dickin Medal to a Military Working Dog Sasha.
 The award is even more poignant as we approach the centenary of World War One and are reminded of the huge debt we owe the animals who serve in times of conflict.
 Sasha's exceptional devotion to duty in Afghanistan saved many lives, both soldiers and civilians.
 This medal, recognised worldwide as the animals' Victoria Cross, honours both Sasha's unwavering service and her ultimate sacrifice."

 The Dickin Medal is often referred to as the animal metaphorical equivalent of the Victoria Cross.